It’s high time that you truly engage your audience.

 Here’s an example of what I mean: Evernote.
 This company understands how to bridge the gap and provide helpful answers to its existing users.

-Just recently, the company shared a post, titled “Taking Notes: How To Create Commonplace with Evernote,” to answer its users’ questions.
+They once shared a post, titled “Taking Notes: How To Create Commonplace with Evernote,” to answer its users’ questions.

 Many brands have a Frequently Asked Questions (FAQs) page on their site that helps existing and interested customers understand how the product works.